Configuration¶

 Note

-In addition to the multus SR-IOV networks and the SR-IOV resources that must be customized, other parameters of the deployment file can be adadpted to your use-case be CPUs must be customized in the deployment file before being applied.
+In addition to the multus SR-IOV networks and the SR-IOV resources that must be customized, other parameters of the deployment file can be adapted to your use-case (ex: CPUs, memory)

 Apply the DaemonSet with the following command: